kendryte/nncase/docs/USAGE_EN.md

 - `--output-type` is the type of output data.
 - `--input-layout` is the layout of input data.
 - `--output-layout` is the layout of output data.
+- `--tcu-num` is used to configure the number of TCU.
+0 means do not configure the number of TCU.
 - `--is-fpga` is a debug option.
 It is used to specify whether the kmodel run on fpga or not.
 - `--dump-ir` is a debug option.
 It is used to specify whether dump IR or not.
 - `--dump-asm` is a debug option.
 It is used to specify whether dump asm file or not.